 Additional agricultural intensification that might occur in high demand situations.
 That is, higher prices could lead to investment in higher yielding crops and other intensification technologies, instead of the land expansion that we found herein.

-Alternative scenarios that explore the effects of cellulosic-based biofuel production on land that is less likely to compete with food crops, such as on our abandoned land category.
+Alternative scenarios that explore the effects of cellulosic-based biofuel production on land that is less likely to compete with food crops, such as on the abandoned land category.

 Alternative meat consumption scenarios that free up pastureland.
 For example, can protein and biofuel demands be met at the same time through changes in dietary preferences?